bergercookie/awesome-albert-plugins/plugins/gmaps/README.md

 # gmaps - Albert plugin

-## TODO Plugin is not ready yet - README info may be inaccurate

 ## Description

-Specify and open a route in Google Maps - Use Selenium on the background.
+Specify and open a route in Google Maps.

-## Motivation
+Current plugin, although working is in kind of a rough state.
+It uses Selenium on the background to simulate the user presses, compute the corresponding Google Maps URL and return it.
+After that the URL is opened with the default user browser.

 ## Manual installation instructions